Brewster's Millions (1985 film): Production

-The movie was the first film greenlit by Frank Price after he became head of production at Universal.
-The director was Walter Hill who had intended to make a film of Dick Tracy but left that project and was available.
+In 1982, the screen rights to the novel were acquired by Lawrence Gordon Productions.
+Peter Bogdanovich was the original director of the adaptation and had planned to include it among the six independent pictures he scheduled for 1983.
+His version was reported as being most similar to Allan Dwan's 1945 adaptation.

+The project remained in development limbo for nearly two years until Frank Price, the new president at Universal, greenlit it to be the first production under his guidance.
+By then, Bogdanovich was no longer involved and Walter Hill was chosen to direct.
 He had never made a comedy before, but had made the successful 48 Hrs. which featured comic scenes and a comic lead, Eddie Murphy.
-The script was written by the writers of Murphy's Trading Places.
+The script was by the writers of Murphy's Trading Places.

 "I'm always making westerns," Hill said.
 "Whether it's a movie that takes place in the future... or an action- adventure like 48 Hrs., what I'm really doing is making cowboy movies....
 I like westerns because everything is very clear in them.
 'I like movies in which the story line is simple and straightforward and the characters are confronted with issues of life and death.
 But Hollywood has decided that people don't like westerns anymore, so I have to make these other movies and pretend they're not westerns...
 My idea of a good movie is to take very clearly defined characters and put them in the highest possible jeopardy and then see what happens," Hill said.

-Hill said Richard Pryor “didn't believe that he was funny unless he took drugs, and he believed that if he took drugs he would die.
+Hill said Richard Pryor "didn't believe that he was funny unless he took drugs, and he believed that if he took drugs he would die.
 Also, he had money problems, of course, so he had to work and take jobs and make lots of money.
-So it was difficult, but I liked Richard very much.”
+So it was difficult, but I liked Richard very much."

-The Hackensack Bulls' baseball park was a set from the TV series Bay City Blues, formerly located at the LADWP Valley Generating Station in Sun Valley, California.

-Princess Anne visited the set during filming as part of her US tour.
+The film was shot on location in New York.
+The fictional baseball park, which was said to be in Hackensack, New Jersey, was actually the re-used set from the short-lived TV series, Bay City Blues.
+It was situated within the 153 acre LADWP Valley Generating Station in Sun Valley, California.
+The set was demolished in 1989 when the LADWP redeveloped the site.
+The UK's Princess Anne visited the set during filming as part of a U.S. tour.

 Walter Hill later said he purposefully made the film "to improve his bank account and success quotient".

 Reception

+Box office

+The film made $9,858,905 on its opening weekend of May 24, 1985, coming in third behind the concurrent openings of Rambo: First Blood Part II and A View to a Kill respectively.
+It ultimately grossed $40,833,132 domestically in addition to another $5,000,000 on the international market against a budget of $15 million.